Abigail Cruttenden: Personal life

 In 1990 her father Neville died suddenly of a stomach haemorrhage, aged 50.
 He had left his job as an advertising executive the year before to become a professional actor, and had had two TV roles in the pipeline before his sudden death.

-In 2013 Cruttenden suffered a double family bereavement.
-On 16 March she lost her grandmother Cynthia Coatts, who died at the age of 97.
-Then on 14 December she lost her mother Julia after a long battle with a brain tumour.

 During the filming of Sharpe, Cruttenden met actor Sean Bean.
 They married on 22 November 1997.
 Their daughter was born in November 1998.
 They divorced in July 2000.
 In 2003, she married Jonathan R. Fraser.
 They have a daughter.

 Cruttenden lives in East Sheen, south-west London.